Information Sharing in Financial Markets

 Date Written: June 22, 2021

-This paper studies information sharing between strategic investors who are privately informed about asset fundamental with different precision levels.
-We find that a coarsely informed investor would always share her information “as is” if her counterparty investor is well informed about the fundamental.
-By doing so, the coarsely informed investor invites the well informed investor to trade against her information, thereby offsetting her informed order flow and reducing the price impact.
-In equilibrium, the coarsely informed investor gains from the information sharing and the well informed investor loses from it.
-Our model offers insights for financial phenomena such as information networks in financial markets and institutional investors' trading strategies based on sentiment.
+We study information sharing between strategic investors who are informed about asset fundamentals.
+We demonstrate that a coarsely informed investor optimally chooses to share information if his counterparty investor is well informed.
+By doing so, the coarsely informed investor invites the other investor to trade against his information, thereby reducing his price impact.
+Paradoxically, the well informed investor loses from receiving information because of the resulting worsened market liquidity and the more aggressive trading by the coarsely informed investor.
+Our analysis sheds light on phenomena such as private communications among investors and public information sharing on social media.

 Keywords: Information sharing, communication, sentiment, asset pricing